fudab/fudab.github.io/covid-19/bag_end_world.md

 </th>
   </tr>
   <tr>
     <td>Figure 3: Geographical distribution of world population.
-We round up the numbers to 2 decimal places for better presentation.</td>
+We round up the numbers to 2 decimal places for a clear presentation of the data.</td>
   </tr>
 </table>